 Generally speaking, you want to give yourself a 10-20% pay bump from your current/last salary.
 New laws in Washington (Equal Pay Act) dictate that we can’t base your salary offer on your last, so you should only be listing your desired salary.

-Don’t forget to download the productive job-hunting cheat sheet to gain clarity on what you need in a job.
+Don’t forget to download the Productive Job-Hunting Game Plan to gain clarity on what you need in a job.